Victorpalkin/gHacks/hacks/sap-cortex/README.md

 2. You have modified the dashboard and identified the product which was sold most often in 2020

 ### Tips
-In case you have time, please, try to combine the sales order data analysis with the weather dataset using Blends.
-Try to identify the influence of temperature on sales amounts depending on product groups.
+In case you have time, please, try to combine the sales order data analysis with the trends dataset.
+Analyse if there is any dependency between trends data for "Laptop Computer" search term and the sales amounts of the most often sold product in year 2020 ("DE_SPARE").
+Hint: you can first build an inner join of two datasets (SalesOrders and Trends) and then export the results to the Looker Studio and continue the visual analysis from there.

 ### Learning Resources
 - Looker Studio documentation is available [here](https://cloud.google.com/looker-studio)
-- In case you plan to combine your sales order data with the weather dataset, please reivew [How blends work](https://support.google.com/looker-studio/answer/9061420?hl=en) in Google Cloud documentation.

 ## Challenge 4: No Code AI is the best AI